-Why study Management Technology: Management Tech at APSU?
+Why study Management Technology: Concentration Management Technology at APSU?

 The AAS degree in Management Technology (MT) provides a strong foundation business curriculum in a small package.
 In addition to holding graduate degrees in management, the faculty in management technology are experienced managers from corporate American, who are able to provide real-world examples of what is learned in theory, bringing an excellent blend of theory and experience to the courses taught.